 You can use your mustard of choice in this recipe.
 Plain old ballpark yellow mustard is completely acceptable.
 But if you want a spicier Dijon mustard, that will also work just fine.
 Worcestershire sauce has its place in many barbecue sauces.
 It adds the savory umami flavor that makes your taste buds dance with joy.

 The saying is that if you gather three people together in Georgia, a barbecue will break out rather than a fight.
 Community barbecues have been part of political rallies and campaigns for decades, with more people attracted to the food than the speeches.

-- The sauce can be stored in an airtight container in the refrigerator for 2 weeks after preparation.
+The sauce can be stored in an airtight container in the refrigerator for two weeks after preparation.

 - Now you can have some fun using this mustard barbecue sauce on a variety of meats.
 As it has sugar, you won't want to use it on the meat while it is grilling at a higher temperature.
 Otherwise, it will burn and give an unpleasant flavor to your meat.
 You can brush it onto meats while smoking them (low and slow) or in the final minutes of grilling when the temperature is lower.

 - This is an excellent sauce to mix with pulled pork to enhance the flavor.
 You'll love the taste of it on a pulled pork and slaw sandwich.
 It will enhance smoked pork chops and pork roast in addition to pork ribs.

 - Give this sauce a try to finish chicken wings or as a dipping sauce for wings.
 It goes great with chicken breasts as well.
 Drizzle some mustard sauce on roasted vegetables for a delightful experience.